cjkumaresh/pam3/README.md

 ##TODO
-- swipe navigation for media files
 - proper icons for supported file types
 - create an executable to avoid node dependency
+- nginx config for routing

 ##Contribution